Master of Forensic Sciences in the Field of Forensic Molecular Biology

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

-37 credits, including 31 credits in required courses and 6 elective credits selected in consultation with the advisor.
-Other requirements are successful completion of an independent study project and successful completion of a master's comprehensive examination is also required.
+37 credits, including 31 credits in required courses and 6 credits in elective courses selected in consultation with the advisor.
+Successful completion of an independent study project and a master's comprehensive examination also is required.